hfwbakker/tic_tac_toe/README.md

 Method?
 A few minutes of thought can save you from wasting an hour of coding.
 * Build your game, taking care to not share information between classes any more than you have to.

+* Resource on win conditions https://stackoverflow.com/questions/40906015/tic-tac-toe-checking-to-see-if-a-player-has-won

 NEXT UP:
-- "Warning: class variable access from toplevel" -> relating to @@.
-Not sure yet how to fix that.
-- When i use @ instead of @@ for the above stuff work but the value in case returns blank.
-Is attribute accessor the key?
-Do I need to set it to read and write or something?
 - Overall fine tuning, output right now is a bit much and makes it a bit overwhelming.
 Can gets.chomp take two values?
 E.g. input x and y coordinates as [x, y] or something.
 Need to use an array perhaps?
-- How to check for win conditions?
-Refer to a hash?
 - Change if statements to case-whens
+- When i use @ instead of @@ for the above stuff work but the value in case returns blank.
+Is attribute accessor the key?
+Do I need to set it to read and write or something?
+- Check the sources listed above, stackoverflow link might have some ideas.
+- Need to test calling initalize in TicTacToe class.

 LOG:
+--- Monday May 10th ---
+Day six of working on Tic Tac Toe.
+- Basic game logic now complete.
+Win condition works.
+- Still not sure how to deal with the top level access error, but deactivated the error message for now with "$VERBOSE = nil".
+- Win condition source contains some useful info, perhaps need to call initialize on TicTacToe class to make variables available as @ and not @@?

 --- Sunday May 9th ---
-Day five of working on Tic Taco Toe.
+Day five of working on Tic Tac Toe.
 - Coordinate input is being validated.
 Coordinates above 2 or below 0 get an error message and a redo.
 - Main game functionality works.
 However still no win conditions.
 - Tried to figure out the "class variable access from top level" complaint as well as the "Replace class var @@field with a class instance var." rubocop complaint.
 Maybe should just ignore it.